martim01/pam/README.md

 * [log](https://github.com/martim01/log)   a simple streaming log class
 * [dnssd](https://github.com/martim01/dnssd)   a cross platform wrapper around Bonjour and Avahi for service browsing and publishing
 * [sapserver]  a library to detect and publish SAP
-* [ptpmonkey](https://github.com/martim01/ptpmonkey)  an optional library to allow PAM to decode and analyse PTP messages and also sync to a PTP grandmaster
+* [ptpmonkey](https://github.com/martim01/ptpmonkey)  allows PAM to decode and analyse PTP messages and also sync to a PTP grandmaster
 * [nmos](https://github.com/martim01/nmos)   an optional library to allow PAM to advertise itself as an NMOS node and also act as an NMOS client

 ## Building PAM